-in order not to say to you (ULT)
+in order not to say to you (ULT) I am certain that I do not have to remind you (UST)

 Paul says that he will not say something to Philemon while saying it.

 This is a polite way of emphasizing the truth of what Paul is telling him.
 If your language would not use irony like this, then use a more natural expression.
 Alternate translation: "I do not need to remind you" or "You already know" (See: Irony)